VulcanJS/vulcan-docs/source/packages.md

 Any other package that contains your own logic.

-Out of the box, three example custom packages are provided:
+Out of the box, four example custom packages are provided:

 - `example-movies` contains a bare-bones forms and data loading example.
-- `example-movies-full` goes a little bit further.
+- `example-instagram` goes a little bit further with a simple Instagram clone.
+- `example-forum` includes the original Telescope forum app.
-- `example-customization` shows how to customize and extend features packages without having to modify their code directly.
+- `example-customization` shows how to customize and extend the forum example packages without having to modify their code directly.

 ```
 example-movies
 # example-movies-full
+# example-forum
 # example-customization
 ```

+## Controlling Dependencies

+Generally speaking, there are two ways a package can be added to your codebase.
+It can be a top-level dependency, or one of your packages can itself depend on it.

+For example, the `example-movies` package depends on `vulcan:core`, so adding `example-movies` will automatically add `vulcan:core` as well.
+This is why `vulcan:core` is not listed in your `.meteor/packages` file.

+But although `example-movies` can use the English text strings stored in `vulcan:i18n-en-us`, it doesn't *depend* on it.
+This means you can (for example) swap out `vulcan:i18n-en-us` for `vulcan:i18n-fr-fr` in `.meteor/packages` to get French strings.

+A complete list of all Meteor packages currently loaded is stored in the `.meteor/versions` file.